dataclay/rigged-projects/README.md

 ## Support

 Thank you for testing out these Autografs with Templater!
-If you find they do not work for you, please feel free to
+If you find they do not work for you, and if you the additional learning resource do not help fix the issues you encounter with these Autografs, please feel free to [contact us via Dataclay's support](https://dataclay.com/contact-us/), or simply add an entry to this repository's issues tab.